danbev/learning-ai/notes/architectures/mamba.md

-The HiPPO operator looks like this and is a special variant, well actually it specifies a way to construct the A and B matrices in a way that ensures that a model can retain a high-resulution of past inputs.
+The HiPPO operator looks like this and is a special variant, well actually it specifies a way to construct the A and B matrices in a way that ensures that a model can retain a high-resolution of past inputs.
 ```
 x' = Ax + Bu
 ```